 Maybe there are two parts of the market, and one part of the market uses a piece of technology that integrates well with your solution.
 Maybe you have a requirement that is related to the regulatory needs of your customers you satisfy, which makes it easier for you to sell into a certain part of the market because you satisfy that requirement.

-This is all about how to find the path of least resistance to win and keep those customers, and to service them well.
-In the end, there could be only one part of the market that passes this test.
+Understanding your TAM, SAM and SOM means your SaaS company can find the path of least resistance to win and retain your customers by servicing them well.
+In the end, you might only find one part of the market that passes this test.

-A nice way to visualize this exercise is when you think of fit and friction as these two dimensions: one about which part of the market is easier to service and has a lower friction.
+Visualize this exercise by thinking about fit and friction as two dimensions: one about which part of the market is easier to service and has a lower friction.
 In this case, maybe it’s easier to sell to a church because there may be fewer decision-makers than it is to sell to the United Nations, a large nonprofit organization (and a great opportunity if you could actually sell to them), but there are so many decision-makers that this would be very hard.

 Where’s the competition?
 Are there certain parts of the market that have a more competitive presence than others?
 The market segments with fewer competitors would go to the right of this spectrum.